+The covered call investing stock option strategy is considered a neutral-to-bullish stock option investing strategy.
+However, with the fairly recent of appearance of short and ultra-short Exchange Traded Funds (ETFs) on the stock option investing radar, covered calls can also be used for potentially generating income in bearish markets.
 In turbulent or downward-trending markets, short and ultra-short ETFs offer investors a way to hedge their bets, protect their overall portfolios or generate income with covered calls.
 But these funds aren’t for novices, and it’s important to understand how they work before venturing into the world of short trading through ETFs.

 The 2008 Olympics in Beijing, China will potentially offer companies unique business opportunities, even after the Olympics are over.
 China is undergoing an economic revolution and industrial boom.
 Companies that can meet the challenges that come with this rapid growth could benefit financially.

 With a weak economy, most companies are scrambling to remain afloat.
 But those firms who work for the federal government are still enjoying the bounty of recent contracts.
 The top nine companies who provide the government with critical defense work are (2007 data).

 Both the House and Senate overwhelmingly passed the American Housing Rescue and Foreclosure Prevention Act of 2008 last July and which was subsequently signed by President Bush.
 The law is intended to help nearly 400,000 homeowners avoid foreclosure and save struggling mortgage companies Fannie Mae (FNM) and Freddie Mac (FRE).
 The law aims to help at risk borrowers, increase the role of the FHA (Federal Housing Authority), permanently increase conforming loan limits, give grants to states to buy foreclosed property, and create an affordable housing trust fund.